Bummer! This is just a preview. You need to be signed in with a Basic account to view the entire video.

 also have fields for entering information like their name, contact info, and bio.

-Before we jump into the actual user roles, we'll take a
+Before we jump in to the actual user roles,

-You will need to have a WordPress site set up either online using
+You will need to have a WordPress site set up either online or

 Some of this content will apply to wordpress.com sites,